hlatki/frontend-dev-presentation/slides.md

 ## Questions etc.

-Feel free to contact me with any question:
+Feel free to contact me with any questions:

 Twitter: @hlatkin